Pleasantville hires Camden school official as new superintendent

 People are also reading…

-The vote to hire Martinez was 7-0, with one Board member, Cassandra Clements, absent from the meeting.
-Due to members having conflicts of interest, such as having a family member employed by the district, the school board invoked the doctrine of necessity under state law allowing all present members of the school board to vote.
+The vote to hire Martinez was 7-0, with one board member, Cassandra Clements, absent from the meeting.
+Due to members having conflicts of interest, such as having a family member employed by the district, the board invoked the doctrine of necessity under state law, allowing all present members of the board to vote.

-Board of Education President Doris Rowell said it was a “privilege and an honor” to hire Martinez and the other six board members in attendance also voiced their support for Martinez.
+Board President Doris Rowell said it was a “privilege and an honor” to hire Martinez, and the other six board members in attendance also voiced their support for Martinez.

 Martinez has had an extended career as an administrator.
-Martinez served as the superintendent of Pennsauken Public Schools from October 2011 to September 2014, according to her LinkedIn page and the interim executive dean at Camden County College from 2017 to 2018.
-Before coming to Camden, Martinez worked as the interim superintendent at the Allentown School District in Pennsylvania, according to the local Lehigh Valley News - WFMZ-TV 69 News, from April 2021 to July 2021.
-Her LinkedIn page also lists Martinez as having served as an Adjunct principal supervisor trainer at New Leaders, which trains school leaders.
+She served as the superintendent of Pennsauken schools from October 2011 to September 2014, according to her LinkedIn page, and as the interim executive dean of Camden County College from 2017 to 2018.
+Before coming to Camden, Martinez worked as the interim superintendent at the Allentown School District in Pennsylvania from April to July 2021.
+Her LinkedIn page also lists Martinez as having served as an adjunct principal supervisor trainer at New Leaders, which trains school leaders.

-Martinez said she started her career at the Philadelphia School District.
-Her LinkedIn shows her beginning in the district in 1989 and said that she worked as a teacher, principal and several other administrative roles.
+Martinez said she started her career in the Philadelphia School District.
+Her LinkedIn shows her beginning in the district in 1989 and said she worked as a teacher, principal and in several other administrative roles.

-When she takes her role as superintendent, Martinez will lead a school district for a city where half of residents are Hispanic and over a quarter are immigrants to the United States.
+When she takes her role as superintendent in Pleasantville, Martinez will lead a district in a city where half of residents are Hispanic and more than a quarter are immigrants to the United States.
 Martinez spoke about the importance of realizing the potential of all students in the district and spoke briefly about her heritage.
 After being asked by a resident in Spanish where she was from, Martinez replied in Spanish that she was from New Jersey and her parents were from northwestern Puerto Rico, before repeating her comments in English.

-The remarks from the new superintendent followed a presentation from district Director of Curriculum & Instruction Darlyne De Haan.
-The presentation indicated that the school district had improved this year on reading and mathematics, according to internal measures of success.
+The remarks from the new superintendent followed a presentation from district Director of Curriculum and Instruction Darlyne De Haan.
+The presentation indicated that the district had improved this year in reading and math, according to internal measures of success.

+NORTHFIELD — Eight girls from Pleasantville Middle School took a field trip last week to see…

-Twenty-eight total candidates applied for the superintendent position.
-Of those, seven were deemed qualified and three candidates received a call back for a follow-up interview.
-There were two town halls held in March to solicit public input in the superintendent search.
+Twenty-eight candidates applied for the superintendent position.
+Of those, seven were deemed qualified and three received a call back for a follow-up interview.
+Two town halls were held in March to solicit public input in the superintendent search.

-Before the vote for the new superintendent, the school board publicly interviewed candidates to to replace Yadira Falcone as its ninth member, who resigned from the board in May.
-The resignation of Falcone followed allegations that she did not live in the school district, although she has denied those allegations and said her resignation was due to the hostile, adversarial atmosphere on the school board.
+Before the vote for the new superintendent, the board publicly interviewed candidates to replace Yadira Falcone, who resigned in May.
+The resignation followed allegations that Falcone did not live in the district, although she has denied those allegations and said her resignation was due to the hostile, adversarial atmosphere on the school board.

 The hiring of Martinez caps a long, at times discordant process to change school leadership.

 The Board of Education first voted to suspend Chestnut-Lee on Oct.
 12, 2021.
 The tenure of Chestnut-Lee is not a significant aberration from the district’s past.
-The school district has gone through myriad superintendents over the last two decades, whose tenures are seldom longer than a couple years.
-In addition to the turnover in leadership, the district has also been disrupted by scandal, when in 2007, several then current and former members of the school board were arrested in a federal corruption probe.
+The district has gone through myriad superintendents over the past two decades, whose tenures are seldom longer than a couple years.
+In addition to the turnover in leadership, the district has been disrupted by scandal, such as in 2007, when several then current and former members of the school board were arrested in a federal corruption probe.
 That same year, Pleasantville Public Schools was subject to the control of state monitors.
-The state monitors’ tenure lasted until fall 2021, ending just days before Chestnut-Lee’s suspension.
+The monitors’ tenure lasted until fall 2021, ending days before Chestnut-Lee’s suspension.

 Priscilla Noel, a resident often outspoken at school board meetings, exhorted the board and new superintendent to end years of strife in the district.